 Students seeking accommodations should contact the Academic Resource Center (See page 51 for a copy of the College's Policy on Disabilities and procedures.
 The student must submit a disclosure form and a recent report (less than three years old) from a qualified professional evaluator documenting the disability and making recommendations regarding accommodations.
-Documentation should be sent to the Vice-President and Dean of the College.
+Documentation should be sent to the chief academic officer.